 Did you know that his company was the first jeweler to lend diamonds to an actress to wear to the Academy Awards?
 That was back in 1944, and the borrower was Jennifer Jones.
 She won the Best Actress award for The Song of Bernadette, and Harry Winston became known as The Jeweler to the Stars.

-My interest in Harry Winston was peaked when I learned that they designed a key piece of jewelry worn in my all-time favorite movie, Alfred Hitchcock’s Notorious.
+My interest in Harry Winston was peaked when I learned that they designed a key piece of jewelry worn in one of my all-time favorite movies, Alfred Hitchcock’s Notorious.
 Let me set the scene for the necklace and then tell you about it.

 This 1946 thriller stars Ingrid Bergman as Alicia Huberman, the daughter of a convicted Nazi collaborator, who is, herself, a patriotic American.
 Following her father’s trial in Miami, Florida, she is recruited by federal agent T. R. Devlin (played by Cary Grant) to help him infiltrate a Nazi organization in Brazil.
 She is chosen because of her father’s connections and because she is viewed as promiscuous.
 (Keep in mind that the movie was made in the 1940s.)